Knowledge base

 First, set a strong password:

-Otherwise, if your network is configured with DHCP or if you want to specify a different IP address, the System > Network page allows you to set the access parameters.
-It may be necessary to contact your network administrator to make the various settings and authorize this new device at the firewall level.
+Otherwise, if your network is configured with DHCP or if you want to specify a different IP address, the System > Network page allows you to define the access parameters.
+You may need to contact your network administrator to make the various settings and authorize this new device at the firewall level.

-3.1 In the case where a single stream is sent
+3.1 In the case where only one stream is sent

 Please adjust the following parameters:

-• The bitrate (kbit) and resolution (encoded size) must be adjusted according to your needs.
+- The bitrate (kbit) and resolution (encoded size) should be adjusted according to your needs.

-• RTMP PUBLISH URL corresponds to the publication URL indicated in your Manager in the stream configuration:
+- RTMP PUBLISH URL corresponds to the publish URL indicated in your Manager in the stream configuration:

-The encoder does not allow entering a stream key.
-Therefore, it is necessary to concatenate the latter with the URL.
+The encoder does not allow you to enter a stream key.
+It is therefore necessary to concatenate it with the URL.

 Example: rtmp://stream.vprimary.infomaniak.com/livecast?key=XXXXXX/stream

-The values “stream” and the password (key=XXXXXX) must be replaced with your personal data.
+The “stream” value and the password (key=XXXXXX) must be replaced with your personal data.

 3.2 In the case where multiple streams are sent

-To learn more about this case, please refer to point (2) and (2.2) of this guide.
+For more information on this case, please refer to sections (2) and (2.2) of this guide.

-In the case where multiple streams are sent, you will be in multibitrate mode with n streams encoded on the encoder.
+If multiple streams are sent, you will be in a multi-bitrate mode with n streams encoded on the encoder.

-The submenus Substream1, Substream2 and Substream3 allow you to configure the encoding of up to 3 additional streams:
+The Substream1, Substream2, and Substream3 submenus allow you to configure the encoding for up to 3 additional streams:

 3.3 Audio configuration

-The audio input will need to be adjusted according to the connections made.
+The audio input should be adjusted according to the connections made.
 The bitrate can also be adjusted according to the type of content.
-We recommend using the following codec: 128 Kbps AAC, at 44100 Hz.
+It is recommended to use the following codec: 128 Kbps AAC, at 44100 Hz.

 Has this FAQ been helpful?